datacarpentry/python-socialsci/episodes/07-Pandas.md

 Most of the things that pandas can do can be done with basic Python, but the collected set of pandas functions and data structure makes the data analysis tasks more consistent in terms of syntax and therefore aids readabilty.

-Particular features of pandas that we will be looking at include:
+Particular features of pandas that we will be looking at over this and the next couple of episodes include:

 * Reading data stored in JSON and CSV files (other file formats can be read as well)